CBO projects higher unemployment, slow exit from inflation

 WASHINGTON (AP) — The Congressional Budget Office said Wednesday that it expects the U.S. economy to stagnate this year with the unemployment rate jumping to 5.1% — a bleak outlook that was paired with a 10-year projection that publicly held U.S. debt would nearly double to $46.4 trillion in 2033.

-The updated 10-year Budget and Economic Outlook outlined stark expectations for the coming year as high interest rates and inflation, though easing, continue to impact U.S. households and businesses.
+The updated 10-year Budget and Economic Outlook outlined stark expectations for the coming year a s high interest rates and inflation, though easing, continue to impact U.S. households and businesses.

 The latest figures seemed to affirm the worst fears of many U.S. consumers and businesses.
 But in a reminder that the U.S. economy has seldom behaved as anticipated through the pandemic and its aftermath, the employment forecast looks very different from the pace of hiring so far this year.